-William (Bill) A. Obenshain, Executive Director, The Center for Financial Services, DePaul University
+William (Bill) A. Obenshain, Chairman of the Advisory Board, The Center for Financial Services, DePaul University

-Mr. Obenshain is a director of the Dickey Center for International Understanding at Dartmouth College and a trustee of the Naval War College Foundation in Newport, Rhode Island.
-He is also a director of MezzVest, a Channel Islands based investment fund, president of the American School in London Foundation, Chairman of the Board of Truth in Accounting, and a director of the University Club of Chicago.
-He is a member of The Executives’ Club of Chicago and the Chairman’s Circle of the Chicago Council on Global Affairs.
-Mr. Obenshain serves on the advisory board of Three Ocean Partners, a New York based investment-banking boutique.
+Mr. Obenshain is chairman of the Board of Visitors of the Dickey Center for International Understanding at Dartmouth College; chairman of the Naval War College Foundation in Newport, Rhode Island; chairman of MV Credit, a Channel Islands based group of investment funds; director and immediate past president of the American School in London Foundation; chairman of Truth in Accounting and a director of TimeLine Theater Company.
+He serves on the advisory boards of CPOST, the Chicago Project on Security and Terrorism at the University of Chicago and Three Ocean Partners, A New York based investment banking boutique.
+He is a member of the Economic Club of Chicago and the Chairman’s Circle of the Chicago Council on Global Affairs. .

 Before joining Continental Bank, Mr. Obenshain served in the U. S. Navy for five years.
-He earned a bachelor’s degree in political science from Dartmouth College in 1962 and completed his MBA at Dartmouth’s Tuck School of Business the following year.
+He earned a bachelor’s degree in political science from Dartmouth College and an MBA at Dartmouth’s Tuck School of Business.